 Saint Kitts and Nevis Country Report

-There is no history of terrorist attacks or groups on the islands, and the risk of future terrorist incidents is low.
-The country's relatively close relations with the United Kingdom and United States could potentially make the tourism sector a target, but such risks are also low.
+There is no history of terrorist attacks or groups on the islands, and the risk of future terrorist incidents remains low.
 There has been no evidence to suggest that any terrorist group has the intention of conducting attacks on the islands.
-In 2018, the government plans to bring into effect a bill to strengthen the legal system against the financing of terrorism and money laundering.

 The main threat for visitors is petty crime, although this is of a low level when compared with other Caribbean states.
 Reported criminal incidents decreased by 27% in 2019 compared with 2018.
 Violent crime tends to be linked to drug trafficking and criminal gangs and is not usually specifically directed at foreign nationals or businesspeople.

 St Kitts and Nevis mantains friendly relations with most of its neighbours.
 Its coastguard capabilities are limited to counter-narcotics operations.
 The country is highly unlikely to go to war with other countries.
 The country, together with other Caribbean nations, disputes Venezuela’s claim over Aves Island (Bird Rock).